tyzen9/docker-ha-influxdb-grafana/README.md

 ## Container Configuration
 This `docker-compose` implementation is configured using the `environment` section(s) of the `docker-compose.yaml` file.
 The values between the `${}` characters are substituted from the `.env` file.

+### ⚠️ NOTE
-⚠️ It is important that you populate the `.env` file values with those appropriate for your environment.
+1. It is important that you populate the `.env` file values with those appropriate for your environment.
+1. I have experience issues when using special characters in the initial InfluxDB password

 ## Deployment
 ### Local deployment